-

 I found a stray but cannot bring it to you, can you meet me to pick up the stray animal?

-If you are in an area in Jefferson County in which our officers do not cover you may bring that animal to our Woodlawn or Snow Drive location for medical treatment and care.
+If you are in an area in Jefferson County in which our officers do not have jurisdiction, you still may bring that animal to our Woodlawn for medical treatment and care.

 If your animal is uncontained and does not have a current rabies vaccination tag, it can be picked up by Animal Care and Control and impounded.